lino-framework/book/docs/specs/summaries.rst

 .. currentmodule:: lino.modlib.summaries

-The :mod:`lino.modlib.summaries` plugin installs a framework for defining summary fields and summary tables.
+The :mod:`lino.modlib.summaries` plugin installs a framework for defining :ref:`summary_fields` and summary tables.
 A summary table is a table with summary fields.

 A summary field is a readonly and otherwise regular database field whose value